scaleapi/llm-engine/docs/guides/self_hosting.md

 ```

 ### Pointing LLM Engine client to use self-hosted infrastructure
 The `llmengine` client makes requests to Scale AI's hosted infrastructure by default.
-You can have `llmengine` client make requests to your own self-hosted infrastructure by setting the `LLM_ENGINE_BASE_PATH` environment variable to the url of the `llm-engine` pod.
-The exact url of `llm-engine` pod depends on your Kubernetes cluster networking setup.
+You can have `llmengine` client make requests to your own self-hosted infrastructure by setting the `LLM_ENGINE_BASE_PATH` environment variable to the URL of the `llm-engine` pod.
+The exact URL of `llm-engine` pod depends on your Kubernetes cluster networking setup.